102C. Recognizing primary & secondary STRESS

 This word has two STRESSED syllables: IN & VEN.

 And two UNstressed syllables: ter & tion.

 But if you listen carefully, the syllable that is stressed the most, is VEN.
 So, VEN is the primary STRESSED syllable and IN is the secondary STRESSED syllable.

-So if you were speaking to your husband and you wanted to emphasize that your son has baseball practice today and not tomorrow, the word [today] would be stressed.
+So if you were speaking to your best friend and you wanted to emphasize that your son has baseball practice today and not tomorrow, the word [today] would be stressed.
 But the last syllable of [today] would have even an extra level of STRESS.

 Johnny has baseball practice today.